Chart Color Schemes

 Oatley - Hurstville Grove is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Oatley-Hurstville Grove has a high level of cultural diversity, with 32.8% of its population born overseas and 37.6% speaking a language other than English at home.
-The predominant religion in Oatley-Hurstville Grove is Christianity, accounting for 60.0% of the population, compared to 49.7% across Greater Sydney.
+Christianity is the predominant religion in Oatley-Hurstville Grove, comprising 60.0% of the population, compared to 49.7% across Greater Sydney.
 The top three ancestry groups are English (18.0%), Australian (17.2%), and Chinese (15.5%), with Chinese being notably lower than the regional average of 23.9%.

-Some ethnic groups have notable differences in representation: Croatian is overrepresented at 2.9% compared to the regional average of 1.2%, Greek is slightly higher at 5.9% versus 5.6%, and Macedonian is similar at 2.2% compared to 2.3%.
+There are notable differences in the representation of certain ethnic groups, including Croatian at 2.9% compared to the regional average of 1.2%, Greek at 5.9% versus 5.6%, and Macedonian at 2.2% versus 2.3%.

 Frequently Asked Questions - Diversity